 Get started#

-Step 1: Obtain the object-path of branches#
+Step 1: Obtain the object-path of a branch#

 import uproot